telerik/kendo-vue/docs/styling/compiling.md

 Please note:

 * We include `/dist/all.scss`, which is a flattened single-file version of the theme for faster compilation.
-* Prefixes will be generated for browsers with at least 10% market share.
+* Prefixes will be generated for browsers with a minimum of 10% market share.
 * `sassOptions.precision` setting has no effect when using dart-sass.
 * Make sure you install [gulp-sass](https://www.npmjs.com/package/gulp-sass), [node-sass](https://www.npmjs.com/package/node-sass), [dart-sass](https://www.npmjs.com/package/dart-sass), [gulp-postcss](https://www.npmjs.com/package/gulp-postcss), [autoprefixer](https://www.npmjs.com/package/autoprefixer), [postcss-calc](https://www.npmjs.com/package/postcss-calc), and [fibers](https://www.npmjs.com/package/fibers).